Why PyWry¶

 Built for data workflows¶

-- Plotly charts with pre-wired event callbacks (click, select, hover, zoom)
+- Plotly charts with pre-wired event callbacks (click, select, hover, zoom).

-- AG Grid tables with automatic DataFrame conversion and grid events
+- AG Grid tables with automatic DataFrame conversion and grid events.

-- Two-way events between Python and JavaScript, with no boilerplate
+- Two-way events between Python and JavaScript, with no boilerplate.

 Production-ready¶

-- OAuth2 authentication system for both native and deploy modes
+- OAuth2 authentication system for both native and deploy modes with enterprise RBAC.

 Cross-platform¶